wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

   632   Rock, The (1996)  -0.032044
 -->

-These factor values are determined by the computer solely by looking at users' ratings of the movie and not knowing anything about the content of the movie.
+These factor values are determined by the computer solely by looking at users' ratings of movies and not knowing anything about the content of the movie.
 However, it looks like the computer has "discovered" some property of movies that we corresponds to what we might call unorthdox (high factor 1) vs. straightforward (low factor 1).

 Just for fun, let's look at factor 2 also.
 These are the most factor 2 movies: